-When S.B.
+As Justice Berger explained, when S.B.
 824's burden is properly assessed, the trial court's "factual finding that S.B.
 824 will result in disparate impact on the basis of race is wholly without evidentiary support."
 Holmes, 2022-NCSC-122, ¶ 131, 881 S.E.2d at 519 (Berger, J., dissenting) (emphasis added).

-Lacking credible data or other competent evidence of disparate effect, the trial court relied on the individual difficulties faced by Plaintiffs to obtain ID or vote under H.B.
+Lacking credible data or other competent evidence of disparate effect, the majority opinion looked to the evidence of the individual experiences of the Plaintiffs.
+For instance, the majority and trial court relied on the individual difficulties faced by Plaintiffs to obtain ID or vote under H.B.
 589 in the past.
-But "any difficulties they are assumed to have encountered occurred under a prior law."
-Id. ¶ 133, 881 S.E.2d at 520 (emphasis added).
+But, as Justice Berger explained, "any difficulties they are assumed to have encountered occurred under a prior law."
+Id. ¶ 133, 881 S.E.2d at 520 (emphasis acded).
 And even setting that fact aside, "the purported challenges" faced by Plaintiffs "were not attributable to race," and Plaintiffs had no evidence that they were.
 Id. "[R]egardless of their race, all of these plaintiffs can vote under S.B.
 824 without identification."
 Id.

-Having run out of any evidence at all, the trial court offered only speculation about the disparate impact from incidental burdens of obtaining an ID or utilizing the reasonable impediment process.
-But any burdens from obtaining ID "arise[] from life's vagaries' and 'are neither so serious nor so frequent as to raise any question about the constitutionality of S.B.
+Having run out of any evidence at all, the majority upheld the trial court's speculation about the disparate impact from incidental burdens of obtaining an ID or utilizing the reasonable impediment process.
+As Justice Berger explained, any burdens from obtaining ID "arise[] from life's vagaries' and 'are neither so serious nor so frequent as to raise any question about the constitutionality of S.B.
 824."
-Id. (quoting Crawford, 553 U.S. at 197).
-Moreover, as Judge Poovey found, "[t]here is no credible evidence that obtaining a form of qualifying ID . . . entails significant financial cost."
-Id. ¶ 134, 881 S.E.2d at 520 (quoting R p 1046 ¶ 169 (Poovey, J., dissenting)).
+Id. (quoting Crawford v.
+Marion Cnty.
+Election Bd., 553 U.S. 181, 197 (2008)).
+Moreover, as Judge Poovey found at the trial court, "[t]here is no credible evidence that obtaining a form of qualifying ID . . . entails significant financial cost."
+Id. ¶ 134, 881 a.
+Historical Background.

+S.E.2d at 520 (quoting R p 1046 ¶ 169 (Poovey, J., dissenting)).
 There is no substantial basis in this record for upholding a finding of disparate effect.